 The ‘assess, plan, do, review’ cycle is also incorporated in our use of Pupil Passports and IEPs.
 All children on the SEND register have a ‘Pupil Passport’.
 This is a document that the class teacher creates with a child and their parent/carer.
 The passport records features of the child’s learning such as aspects that they enjoy or find difficult, as well as the support that they feel is effective.
 For example: specific resources or specifically-worded instructions.
 It also details any additional intervention provided.
 The passport is reviewed and updated at least twice a year.

 Some children also have an ‘Individual Education Plan’ (IEP).
-This identifies 1 or 2 realistic targets.
-They are measureable and sufficiently small to make them achievable in 2-3 weeks, when they are reviewed and replaced with a new target if they have been achieved.
+This identifies 2 or 3 realistic targets.
+They are measureable and achievable.
+Targets are reviewed termly and replaced with new targets if they have been achieved.
 Teachers and year group TAs will discuss targets at weekly meetings.
 IEPs are shared with parents/carers on a regular basis.

 The SENCo collates the impact data of interventions, to ensure that we are only using interventions that work.
 Intervention data is shared with the Aylsham Cluster so all SENCos in our cluster are able to select high quality provision.
 The SEND Hosts collate impact data on behalf of the cluster, showing effective distribution and allocation of Cluster SEND funding.